Market: How do I analyze historical products in EDITED?

 When completing historical analysis in EDITED, there are a couple of things to bear in mind to ensure the data you’re analyzing is an accurate representation of what was happening in the market at the time.

-This also applies when analyzing New In, First Sell Out, First Majority Sell Out, and First Discounted within the Date & Timeline filter.
+This also applies when analyzing New In, First Sell Out, First Majority Sell Out, and First Discounted within the Price & Status filter.

 What if I want to carry out historical pricing analysis, but don’t want to analyze the discounted price?